SantiagoFigueroaMc/SantiagoFigueroaMc/README.md

 - 👋 Hi, I’m Santiago Figueroa

-- 👀 I’m interested in Web Development, Mobile Applications and Cibersecurity
+- 👀 I’m interested in Web Development, Artificial Intelligence and Cibersecurity
+- I'm working as a full-stack developer at Easytask since august, 2021.
-- 🌱 I’m currently learning Software Design and Kotlin
+- 🌱 I’m currently learning Ruby on Rails and React

 <!---
 SantiagoFigueroaMc/SantiagoFigueroaMc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.